dafny-lang/dafny/Source/DafnyLanguageServer/README.md

 This will create the file `PluginTutorial/bin/Debug/net6.0/PluginTutorial.dll`.
 Now, open VSCode, open Dafny settings, and enter the absolute path to this DLL in the plugins section.
-Restart VSCode, it should work!
+Restart VSCode, and it should work!